JasmiinaHK/Ecommerce/README.md

 ## About the Project

-A simple and functional e-commerce application built using the Laravel framework.
+A simple and functional e-commerce application built using the Laravel framework..
 It allows users to browse products, register, manage their accounts, and make purchases.

 ## Features